 About

 Born in Poland and raised in Germany, Zofie King came to the US in 1998.
-After graduating with a psychology degree in 2002, she studied interdisciplinary craft at Towson University, then worked in interior design while taking classes at MICA and the Corcoran, and devoted herself to her studio art practice in 2012.
-King has had solo shows at the NVCC Margaret W. Fisher Art Gallery, DC Arts Center, Mount St. Mary’s University Gallery, and Hillyer.
-She was part of the Sparkplug Collective from 2017-2019 and a member of the Washington Sculptor's Group from 2018-2022.
-Her work is part of numerous private collections as well as the Art Bank collection of the DC Commission on the Arts.
+After graduating with a psychology degree in 2002, she studied interdisciplinary craft at Towson University, interior design MICA, and exhibition design at the Corcoran.
+She devoted herself to her studio art practice in 2012, working in found object sculpture until 2020, then shifted her focus to mixed media works on paper.
+King has had solo shows at Hillyer, NVCC Margaret W. Fisher Art Gallery, DC Arts Center, Mount St. Mary’s University Gallery, Gallery Blue Door, CHAW, as well as a plethora of group exhibitions.
+She was part of the Sparkplug Collective from 2017-2019 and a member of the Washington Sculptor's Group.
+Her work is part of numerous private collections, as well as the DC Art Bank and the Hepburn.